Brain-Semantoks: Learning Semantic Tokens of Brain Dynamics with a Self-Distilled Foundation Model¶

 - Provides the first detailed scaling analysis for fMRI foundation models.

-- Linear probing performance follows a power-law relationship with the logarithm of pre-training data volume.
+- Linear probing performance grows as a power law with the logarithm of pre-training data volume.

-- Consistent scaling gains are observed on OOD tasks with no performance plateau.
+- Consistent scaling gains are observed on OOD tasks without reaching a performance plateau.

-- Continuous improvement is observed even when the HBN dataset exhibits an age gap of >20 years relative to UKB.
+- Sustained performance improvements were noted even when HBN data had an age gap of >20 years compared to UKB.

 Ablation Study¶